Akutaq

 Quick Bite

-Akutaq (pronounced “a-goo-duk”) is a traditional Alaskan dish made by whipping fat with berries.
+Akutaq, pronounced “a-goo-duk,” is a traditional Alaskan dish made by whipping fat with berries.

 History

 Akutaq originated among Alaska Native peoples as a high-energy food in Arctic conditions.
 Traditionally made with animal fat, fish, or meat mixed with berries, it was whipped by hand until fluffy.
-Modern versions often use shortening, sugar, and berries instead.

 Fun Facts

-Sometimes made with reindeer fat, seal oil, or fish.
+- Akutaq is sometimes made with reindeer fat, seal oil, or fish.

-The word ‘akutaq’ means ‘mix it together’ in Yup’ik.
+- The word “akutaq” means “mix it together” in Yup’ik.

 Where to Try

-Alaska Native communities and cultural gatherings.
+Alaska Native communities and cultural gatherings

 Also Known As